kdboudreau/cordova-biometrics/README.md

 I will be able to login with biometrics.

+TODO:
-Need to add certs next
+- Need to add certs next